naturalneuralnet/home-dinner/README.md

 This project is completed and I am not working on it at the moment.

-In the future I would like to include the recipe and ingredient list for each dinner item.
+In the future I would like to use an API to generate the menu items.

 ## License